core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Authentication credentials are used to derive pairwise keys (see {{key-derivation-pairwise}}) and are included in the external additional authenticated data when processing messages (see {{sec-cose-object-ext-aad}}).
 In both these cases, an endpoint in a group MUST treat authentication credentials as opaque data, i.e., by considering the same binary representation made available to other endpoints in the group, possibly through a designated trusted source (e.g., the Group Manager).

 For example, an X.509 certificate is provided as its direct binary serialization.
 If C509 certificates or CWTs are used as authentication credentials, each is provided as the binary serialization of a (possibly tagged) CBOR array.
-If CWT Claims Sets (CCSs) are used as authentication credentials, each is provided as the binary serialization of a CBOR map.
+If CCSs are used as authentication credentials, each is provided as the binary serialization of a CBOR map.

 If authentication credentials are CWTs, then the untagged CWT associated with an entity is stored in the Security Context and used as authentication credential for that entity.